VisActor/VChart/docs/assets/examples/zh/combination/bar-autoBandSize.md

 - `type: 'common'` is declared as a combination diagram type
 - Configure the series you want to display in the `series` attribute
-- `autoBandSize` configures autoBandSize and barWidth in the column series, which can fix the column width and dimension width.
+- `autoBandSize` configures autoBandSize and barWidth in the spec, which can fix the column width and dimension width.
 - When `scrollBar.auto` is turned on, the scroll bar will be automatically displayed according to the column width and window size.

 ## Demo source